Spirochetes

 • Injection of ground tissue from lepromatous nodules or nasal scrapings from leprosy patients into the foot pad of a mouse produces typical granuloma at the site of inoculation within 6 months.

-• It is not diagnostic test but is used to assess the resistance of patients of M. leprae infection.
+• It is not a diagnostic test but is used to assess the resistance of patients to M. leprae infection.

 • It also assesses the prognosis and response to treatment.